Saturday, July 31, 2010

 On July 4th, 1976 my husband, Ken, was invited to take part in the swearing in ceremony for brand new Americans.

-This was Fort Lauderdale in the middle of summer.
+This was in Fort Lauderdale in the middle of summer.
 The auditorium had no air conditioning.
-I envisioned a dozen immigrants standing in front of the judge, answering his questions.
+I envisioned a dozen immigrants standing in front of the judge, answering his questions and Ken offering a blessing.

 Boom, we're done!
 Now everybody to the beach.